cwi-dis/cwipc/readme.md

 Version numbers for the release no longer need to be updated manually, they are generated from the git tag name.

 After making all these changes push to github.
 Ensure the CI/CD build passes.
+This build will take a looooong time, most likely, because the `vcpkg` dependencies have been updated and the Windows runner will have to rebuild the world.

+Now do a nightly build, using `scripts/nightly.sh`.

 After that tag all submodules and the main module with *v_X_._Y_._Z_*.